rahalrazika/Shooter-game/README.md

 ## How to Play the Game ?
 ![keys](./src/assets/keyboard.png)

-Use Q S D W  Keys to move, Space Key to shoot.
+Use arrow  Keys to move, Space Key to shoot.

 ## Built With 🔨
 - Javascript Vanilla